php-ru/symfony-docs-ru/reference/configuration/web_profiler.rst

 .. deprecated:: 3.4

-    The ``position`` option was deprecated in Symfony 3.4 and it will be removed in Symfony 4.0, where the toolbar is always displayed in the ``bottom`` position.
+    The ``position`` option was deprecated in Symfony 3.4 and will be removed in Symfony 4.0, where the toolbar is always displayed in the ``bottom`` position.

 **type**: ``string`` **default**: ``bottom``